-Mental Health services are administered through county Mental Health/Mental Retardation (MH/MR) program offices.
-The county MH/MR offices serve as a referral source.
-Most actual mental health services are delivered by local provider agencies under contract with the county MH/MR office.
-The county MH/MR office determines a person's eligibility for service funding, assesses the need for treatment or other services, and makes referrals to appropriate programs to fit treatment and/or other service needs.
+Mental Health services are administered through county Mental Health and Developmental Services (MH/DS) program offices.
+The county MH/DS offices serve as a referral source.
+Most actual mental health services are delivered by local provider agencies under contract with the county MH/DS office.
+The county MH/DS office determines a person's eligibility for service funding, assesses the need for treatment or other services, and makes referrals to appropriate programs to fit treatment and/or other service needs.

 The Pennsylvania Network of Care is a web resource which provides information and tools, such as: